erjosito/whoami/README.md

 ### Lab 4.4: further exercises<a name="lab4.4"></a>

-Kubernetes in general is a functionality-technology.
+Kubernetes in general is a very rich functionality platform, and includes multiple network technologies.
 You can extend this lab by incorporating multiple concepts, here some examples (the list is not exhaustive by far):

 * Ingress controller: configure an ingress controller to offer a common public IP address for both the web frontend and the API backend
 * Pod identity and Azure Key Vault integration: inject the SQL password in the SQL API pod as a file injected from Key Vault, and not as an environment variable
 * Use a service mesh to provide TLS encryption in the connectivity between containers
 * Install Prometheus to measure metrics such as Requests per Second and configure alerts